 The USS Midway Museum is one of the most family-friendly museums I have ever visited: young children are encouraged to climb in planes, push buttons, and pull levers.
 The audio guide is narrated by Midway sailors, and has sections just for kids.
 My young ones loved this museum and were in no hurry to leave, even after we spent nearly four hours touring the USS Midway Museum.

-Here are some things you should know as you plan your visit to the USS Midway Museum.
+Here are some tips to help you plan your visit to the USS Midway Museum.

-The USS Midway Museum is a good deal at $20 per adult.
+The USS Midway Museum is $23 per adult and we thought is was worth every penny.
 However, if you purchase your tickets online, you can save $2 per ticket off the admission prices, AND avoid the ticket line.
-If you buy tickets in advance, you will need access to a printer to print your tickets.
-If you pre-purchase tickets, skip the ticket line and head straight to the bottom of the stairs to start your tour.

-The USS Midway Museum parking costs $10 and has 320 slots.
+The USS Midway Museum parking costs $10-20 (depending on date) and has 320 slots.
 If the parking lot is full when you arrive, there are public parking garages and metered parking not too far away.

 Do you really need a stroller?
 I brought an umbrella stroller for my two-year-old son and was glad I did, although most people would recommend leaving the stroller behind.
 This is a ship with steep staircases and narrow corridors.
 You will not be able to take a stroller into the lower level of the museum, and you do not want to miss that section about life at sea with 5000 sailors.